justuswilhelm/pufferfish/docs/caddy.readme.md

 # Root CA cert

 Create the root certificate.
-These steps also apply when renewing the `lithium Root` certificate.
+This steps also applies when renewing the `lithium Root` certificate.

 ```bash